-We were housesitting in Tipperary and on a beautiful sunny day we decided we were off to visit and start touring further than Kilkenny.
-We had already visited the Rock of Cashel, Cahir Castle and many other sites in Tip so we wanted to visit somewhere with a true medieval history that wasn’t a ruin.
-We had heard all about Butter Lane, Kilkenny Smithwicks, the witch of Kilkenny and of course the castles and Abbey so we headed off to check out Kilkenny’s medieval mile.
+We were house sitting in Tipperary and on a beautiful sunny day we decided we were off to visit and start touring further than Kilkenny.
+We had heard all about Butter Lane, Kilkenny Smithwicks, the witch of Kilkenny and of course the castles and Abbey so we headed off to check out our list of things to do in Kilkenny.

 Kilkenny was the capital of Ireland for 9 years until Cromwell began his conquest in 1649.
 It is located in the southeast of Ireland in the province of Leinster.
 The county of Kilkenny has three major rivers running through it, known as the Three Sisters: the Nore, the Suir and the Barrow.